didierdrin/alu-shell/basics/README.md

 8 - rm delets a file from the currenct directory
 9 - rmdir delete a directory
-10 - cd .. changes the directory to the previous one
+10 - cd .. changes the directory to the previous one 11 - ls -ls . .. /boot lists all files in current, parent and boot directory